ukman/DataGrig/README.md

 * **Easy join filters.** You can use filter like *company.ceo.name='John'*
 * **Compare database** DataGrig compares database and creates report that contains all differences between two databases.
 You can even compare PostgreSQL and MySQL databases.
 * **Link aliases.** You can specify link aliases in comment for foreign key column.
+* **REST API for your DB.** You can use DataGrig as REST API for your existing database.